gowachin/DiveR/README.md

 ## Want to help ?

-Go check the projects of this repository !
+Go check the [projects](https://github.com/gowachin/DiveR/projects) of this repository !
+Any help is welcome and I accept all sort of ideas for future project.
+The idea of this package is to learn about process like desaturation models and turn them into algorithms.
+If you want to use a specific model, join me and we can try to implement it !

 Feel free to fork this, and use it.
 Any recommendation is welcome :)